losecontrol4/odin-custom-enumerables/README.md

 This was a project in the Odin Project.
 I created my own functions in ruby mirroring commonly used functions within the Enumerable class.
 Some of these functions would only work with an Array (instead of Hashes).

-The fucntions I recreated can be viewd in the lib dir.
+The functions I recreated can be viewd in the lib dir.
 The spec directory is testing files provided to me by the odin project.
 The functions I created a custom version of goes as follows:

 each
 each_with_index